carla-simulator/carla/Docs/python_api.md

 - <a name="carla.RssSensor.drop_route"></a>**<font color="#7fb800">drop_route</font>**(<font color="#00a6ed">**self**</font>)
 Discards the current route.
 If there are targets remaining in **<font color="#f8805a">routing_targets</font>**, creates a new route using those.
 Otherwise, a new route is created at random.
 - <a name="carla.RssSensor.register_actor_constellation_callback"></a>**<font color="#7fb800">register_actor_constellation_callback</font>**(<font color="#00a6ed">**self**</font>, <font color="#00a6ed">**callback**</font>)
 Register a callback to customize a [carla.RssActorConstellationResult](#carla.RssActorConstellationResult).
+By this callback the settings of RSS parameters are done per actor constellation and the settings (ego_vehicle_dynamics, other_vehicle_dynamics and pedestrian_dynamics) have no effect.
     - **Parameters:**
         - `callback` – The function to be called whenever a RSS situation is about to be calculated.